lgeek/ioli_crackme_dbm_solution/readme.md

 0x08048432 <+78>:	je     0x8048442 <main+94>
 ```

-The major difference being that there is no call to strcmp.
+The major difference being that there is no call to `strcmp()`.
 To understand what is going on, we can set a breakpoint right before `scanf()` is called and inspect its parameters:

 ```
 (gdb) b *0x08048426